andela-technology/qualified-docs/content/reference/languages/typescript.md

 - TypeScript 2.4 with headless Chrome (Karma+Mocha)
 - TypeScript 3.3 with Node 10 (Mocha, Jest)
 - TypeScript 3.8 with Node 12 (Mocha, Jest)
+- TypeScript 4.2 with Node 12 (Mocha, Jest)

 ### How different TypeScript code sections are treated

 For TypeScript 2.4, the solution and optional setup/preloaded code are combined into one "solution" file.
 The test fixture is its own file.

-For TypeScript 3.3/3.8, the optional setup/preloaded code is written to a separate file that can be imported with path: "./preloaded".
+For TypeScript 3.3+, the optional setup/preloaded code is written to a separate file that can be imported with path: "./preloaded".

 ## Timeout